2019 Malaysian Athletics

 More than likely, Pinoyathletics.info will release the 2019 SEA Rankings in Athletics after the Singapore Open, Malaysian Grand Prix, and Jatim Open (Indonesia) the first week of April.
 Again please note any Fil-Heritage athletes who have not submitted passport scans here [email protected] will not be included on the Rankings.

-Stats really helps a country at all measurable events.
-The PSC really should click on that it’s not just an easy job to do but also a meticulous and often repetitive task requiring a certain unique mindset.
+Stats help a country at all measurable events.
+However, the PSC really should click on that it’s not just an easy job to do but also a meticulous and often repetitive task requiring a certain unique mindset.
 And quite often comes naturally and can’t is taught.

 This means the following